 Mauritius is a beautiful island, but I never knew that it has so much more to offer than just its world-famous beach resorts.
-If you also think that Mauritius is only a beach destination, make sure to read this article that highlights some of the most amazing places to see and things to do in Mauritius.
+If you also think that Mauritius is only a beach destination, make sure to read our article that highlights some of the most amazing places to see and things to do in Mauritius.
 You’ll be surprised!

 Best City Trip

 If you follow our blog, you know that we hardly ever visit cities.
 But when we do, we go for the very best ones.
 This year, it was London and Barcelona, and I think that they both deserve a mention in this roundup.

 In April, I re-visited London and discovered a whole different side of it in search of the hidden gems of London and also the best views in London.
 It was A M A Z I N G !
 If you want to re-discover London without the crowds, this is the way to do it!